Taoshix/Archipelago-RaC3/worlds/rac3/docs/frequently_asked_questions_Rac3_en.md

 these are collected into a location group called  `Unstable`.
 If you generate the yaml for yourself make sure it is in the **excluded locations** section (it should be there by default along with some ones).

-## Q: I'm missing Holostar Studios and/or Qwark's hideout in my ship, but I got their infobots, what should I do?
+## I'm missing Holostar Studios and/or Qwark's hideout in my ship, but I got their infobots, what should I do?

 These 2 specific planets have softlock preventions in place.
 In order to visit Holostar you need to have the hypershot and the hacker.
 For Hideout you need to have the refractor to avoid being softlocked on Phoenix Rescue.